University of San Diego

 Section 3: Decisions reached by the Executive committee shall be by the majority vote of its members with the exception of the Faculty Advisor.
 Active members, faculty members, honorary members and alumni members may attend any meeting of the Executive committee, and participate in any discussion at such meeting, but have no voting powers.

 ARTICLE VIII—FINANCES AND DUES

-Section 1: Student membership dues shall be $25.00 per semester, payable on or before the last Friday of September, or the last Friday of February.
+Section 1: Student membership dues shall be $100 per year (covers two semesters), payable on or before the last Friday of September, or the last Friday of February.
 Dues paid after that date will be charged a late fee of $5.00.
 Faculty and honorary members are charged no dues.

 Section 2: Dues may be increased or decreased without amendment hereto, provided such an increase or decrease is approved by the Organization membership at or before the first business meeting of the semester during which such increase or decrease shall be in effect.

 Section 3: Any special assessment or refund of dues must be approved by the Organization membership at an Organization business meeting at least fourteen (14) days preceding the date on which the dues shall be assessed or refunded in full or in part.